 - Capers - Capers give this recipe a nice flavor of the sea.
 However, if you can't find them, feel free to omit.

 - Pickles - Use dill pickles and avoid butter (sweet) pickles for this recipel

 For this recipe, you will need basic cooking equipment including a saucepot, colander, mixing bowls, and basic kitchen utensils. (<<affiliate links)

 Step One - Boil the Tempeh

-Boil the tempeh in a medium-sized pot for twenty minutes.
-Once tempeh is tender, drain the water and let tempeh cool for 15 minutes.
+Cut the tempeh into 4 large pieces.
+Bring a medium pot of water to a boil and add the tempeh.
+Boil the tempeh for twenty minutes.
+Once the tempeh is tender, drain the water and let tempeh cool for 5 minutes.

 Step Two - Chop the Veggies

 While tempeh is boiling, chopped all your vegetables and herbs.
 Set aside.